DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

 ### IndexerExecutionStatus
 * IndexerExecutionStatus `string` (values: transientFailure, success, inProgress, reset): Represents the status of an individual indexer execution.

+### IndexerLimits
+* IndexerLimits `object`
+  * maxDocumentContentCharactersToExtract `number`: The maximum number of characters that will be extracted from a document picked up for indexing.
+  * maxDocumentExtractionSize `number`: The maximum size of a document, in bytes, which will be considered valid for indexing.
+  * maxRunTime `string`: The maximum duration that the indexer is permitted to run for one execution.

 ### IndexerListResult
 * IndexerListResult `object`: Response from a List Indexers request.
 If successful, it includes the full definitions of all indexers.